 Autism is now the second most commonly diagnosed developmental disability, which is why it’s so important to develop programs that support this community — especially programs that encourage personal growth.
+Other intellectual and developmental disabilities bring their own unique challenges to growth, recreation, and a feeling of belonging in the community.

 At the Adult Autism Center, we have created a library literacy program that not only encourages reading but also supports the development of social skills.
 In addition, our clients learn how to care for an item that they must later return.
 We help our clients become more comfortable in an environment that resembles a library so they can transfer the skills they learn into everyday life.